01-edu/public/subjects/weareunique/README.md

 ### Instructions

-Write a function that takes two strings and returns the number of characters that are not included in both, without doubles.
+Write a function that takes two `strings`'s and returns the number of characters that are not included in both, without repeating characters.

 - If there is no unique characters return `0`.
 - If both strings are empty return `-1`.